gsoules/MkDocs/digital-archive/docs/archivist/common-vocabulary.md

 ## Terminology

-To understand the Common Vocabulary, you must become familiar with the terminology below.
+To understand the Common Vocabulary, become familiar with the terminology below.

 Term
 :   A **term** is a *combination of words* that concisely describe or classify something.
 For example,